IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator/README.md

     Change network access to allow connection to the storage account
     Change container access levels to allow connection to the containers
     Find the storage account name and key under 'Access keys' for the next step.
+4. Upload geographical data to pre-populate the database Upload the 'geographical' folder under 'cap_feed' to the 'media' container in Azure storage.

 4. Configure the Web App
     Under 'Configuration' and 'Application settings' add new application settings